Cardinals vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have been underdogs four times over their past 10 games and lost every one of those contests.
+- The Cardinals have been underdogs five times over their past 10 games and lost every one of those contests.

-- In their last 10 matchups with a total posted by sportsbooks, the Cardinals and their opponents are 3-7-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by sportsbooks, the Cardinals and their foes are 4-6-0 when it comes to hitting the over.

 Cardinals Betting Records & Stats

-- The Cardinals have been chosen as underdogs in 52 games this year and have walked away with the win 23 times (44.2%) in those games.
+- The Cardinals have been victorious in 23, or 43.4%, of the 53 contests they have been chosen as underdogs in this season.

-- St. Louis has played as an underdog of +155 or more once this season and won that game.
+- St. Louis has played as an underdog of +170 or more once this season and lost that game.

-- The moneyline set for this matchup implies the Cardinals have a 39.2% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that the Cardinals have a 37% chance of pulling out a win.

-- St. Louis and its opponents have gone over the total this season in 60 of its 126 opportunities.
+- St. Louis' games have gone over the total in 61 of its 127 chances.

 - The Cardinals are 1-7-0 against the spread in their eight games that had a posted line this season.